 In July 2025, I was able to reconnect with the main English Teacher I worked with in Tanzania a year earlier.
 The game had taken off, and he wanted to expand and adjust it to better meet his students' educational needs as their learning had progressed.

-I was grateful for this opportunity to circle back to the original context (even remotely) to rectify the mistakes I made the year prior and allow these students to continue enjoying the game, but with the right person (the teacher) in charge of its educational direction.
+I was grateful for this opportunity to circle back to the original context (even remotely) to allow these students to continue enjoying the game, but with the right person (the teacher) in charge of its educational direction.

 As in Kenya, this teacher also chose to focus on discussions about literature – allowing natural discussion in English beyond translation and even grammar.

-In addition to continued work on the game, I am currently in the process of analyzing the research data from Kenya and writing both a research paper and an academic poster.
+In addition to continued work on the game, I am currently in the process of analyzing the research data from Kenya and writing both a research paper, plus I created an academic poster for my master's defense and future conferences.

-We Speak Kiingereza was developed as a solo project, however there were many co-designers and supporters who contributed to it in big ways that I would like to acknowledge.
+We Speak! was developed as a solo project, however there were many co-designers and supporters who contributed to it in big ways that I would like to acknowledge.

 Dr. Saulo Gouveia